raysaini19/kubernetes_interview_questions/kubernetes_interview_questions.md

 #### 65. What is the different between PV and PVC?

     Answer: PV is basically a disk volume of some sort.
 PVC is a link between that volume and a pod.
+    PVs are the storage resources that are provisioned by administrators and PVCs are the requests made by pods to access the storage resources provided by PVs.

+    PV stands for Persistent Volume, which is a storage resource in Kubernetes that is provisioned by an administrator.
+It is a cluster-wide resource that can be accessed by multiple pods in the same or different namespaces.
+    PVs are statically provisioned, meaning they are created before they are bound to any pod, and are not tied to the lifecycle of any single pod.

+    PVC stands for Persistent Volume Claim, which is a request for storage made by a pod or a group of pods in a specific namespace.
+    PVCs are used by pods to request specific storage resources without having to know the details of how the storage is provisioned or configured.

 ## .